TheGreyGhost/MinecraftByExample/README.md

   - If you want to install it and compile it, the basic steps for beginners are:
     1. Download the project as a zip.
     2. Unzip it to an appropriate folder on your computer, such as My Documents.
 (Or, if you know how to fork a project on GitHub and import it into a local git repository, you can do that instead)
-    3. Look at Forge's README.txt file in this folder and follow the instructions.
+    3. Look at Forge's README.txt file in this folder and follow the instructions to import it into Eclipse or IntelliJ IDEA.
+    4. Use the gradle task runClient to run or debug the project.

 #### If You're Still Confused